chaidop/Pervasive-and-Mobile-Computing-Systems-Project/README.md

-# Kinitos_kai_Diaxyos final project
+# Pervasive and Mobile Computing Systems final project

+This is a project completed during my studies in University of Thessaly.
-In this project, we implemented the straightforward approach for on-demand code-based data broadcast in C programming language.
+In this project, my team and I implemented the straightforward approach for on-demand code-based data broadcast in C programming language.